Dan Reiter, CFP®, CPA

 Here are some common questions about Social Security benefits for divorced spouses:

 Understanding your Social Security benefits as a divorced spouse can help you make informed financial decisions.
 By knowing the eligibility requirements and factors that affect benefit amounts, you may maximize your retirement income.
-Navigating the myriad rules and regulations of Social Security can be a challenging endeavor, and its full rules cannot be fully described in one article.
-We highly recommend each person have their own unique circumstances reviewed by an expert financial professional to review their most appropriate strategy for Social Security filing.
+Navigating the myriad rules and regulations of Social Security can be challenging, so we highly recommend consulting a financial professional to review their most appropriate Social Security filing strategy based on your unique situation.

 Investment advice, financial planning, and retirement plan services are provided by Prosperity Planning, Inc., an SEC registered investment advisor.
 The information contained herein, including but not limited to research, market valuations, calculations, estimates and other material obtained from these sources are believed to be reliable.
 However, Prosperity Planning, Inc. does not warrant its accuracy or completeness.
 The information contained herein has been prepared solely for informational purposes and is not an offer to buy or sell or a solicitation of an offer to buy or sell any security or to participate in any trading strategy.
 If an offer of securities is made, it will be under a definitive investment management agreement prepared on behalf of Prosperity which contains material information not contained herein and which supersedes this information in its entirety.
 Any investment involves significant risk, including a complete loss of capital and conflicts of interest.
 The applicable definitive investment management agreement and Form ADV Part 2A will contain a more thorough discussion of risk and conflict, which should be carefully reviewed before making any investment decision.